 The Government announced a new Coronavirus Job Retention Scheme.
 The Scheme will cover the cost of wages backdated to 1 March 2020 for all eligible UK employers.

-For further information about the Job Retention Scheme and Furlough leave, see our guidance note here.
+For further information about the Job Retention Scheme and Furlough leave, see our insight here.

-For our guidance note on additional financial support for businesses during the pandemic, see here.
+For our insight on additional financial support for businesses during the pandemic, see here.

 Employees’ statutory and contractual rights